vga91/n8n-neo4j-nodes/README.md

 You can use this node to interact with the Neo4j vector properties.

-You can insert documents into a vector table, get documents from a vector table, retrieve documents to provide them to a retriever connected to a chain, or connect directly to an agent as a tool.
+You can insert documents into a vector property, get documents from a vector property, retrieve documents to provide them to a retriever connected to a chain, or connect directly to an agent as a tool.

 See [here](docs/vector-store.md) for more details